basecom/FixturesPlugin/README.md

 ```

-### GitLab pipeline
+### Github Actions
-The GitLab pipeline is already pre-configured.
+The Github actions pipeline is already pre-configured.
 It contains multiple jobs for all linting, static analysis and testing tools.

-The pipeline runs all tests for the latest stable Shopware 6 version.
-But you have several options for the PHPUnit tests: